Léon Wieger

 Léon Wieger (born 9 July 1856 in Strasbourg, France - died 25 March 1933 in Xian County, Hebei, China), was a French Jesuit missionary, medical doctor, theologist and sinologist who worked at the Catholic Jesuit mission in Hejian, together with Séraphin Couvreur.

+He joined the Jesuits in 1881 and was ordained in 1887, travelling to Chihli (Hebei) a few months later.

 He published numerous books on Chinese culture, Taoism, Buddhism and the Chinese language.
+He also wrote a ten-volume history of China and won the Prix Stanislas Julien three times.